tlenzmeier58/deep-learning-challenge/README.md

 # Alphabet Soup Charity Analysis

-##### An effort to predict whether investment in a charity will result in successful fundraising or unsuccessful fundraising based on data features we know from a series of previous applicants
+## An effort to predict whether investment in a charity will result in successful fundraising or unsuccessful fundraising based on data features we know from a series of previous applicants
----

-### Data Processing
+### Value measurement

 * The target of this model is `IS_SUCCESSFUL`, a binary column that measures true/false or yes/no.